Phone-GWP-group

 Manufacturing processes

 Surprisingly, many packs that could potentially be vegan-friendly are let down by production processes.
-Some lubricants and oils used to maintain and run manufacturing equipment can contain gelatine-type substances.
+Some lubricants and oils used to maintain and operate manufacturing equipment may contain gelatin-like substances.
 Using these effectively means that the manufacturing process is not free of animal products.

 Customer benefits